|Prerequisites||You've signed up for Singular and have access to the Singular app.|

 Tracking links let Singular know when a user clicks on one of your ads (or views an ad, if it's an impression-based campaign).
 Links can include additional parameters - such as the user's device platform or the ad creative asset - which can be leveraged in your reporting.

-Singular allows you to track this activity by setting up tracking links for custom sources, which are any channels that aren't a preconfigured network partner.
-You can use these to track email and text message campaigns, as well as cross-promotional or influencer marketing campaigns.
+Singular allows you to track user activity in your custom sources, such as email and text message campaigns, as well as cross-promotional or influencer marketing campaigns.